themadblogger/themadblogger.github.io/_posts/2023-10-24-roofingandexteriorpros.md

 Probably won't find them online anyways, looks like their Facebook page, Google Listing and other social media profiles are all gone!

-Update January 2024: Looks like they have tried to "clean up" their online profiles.
+## Update January 2024:

+Looks like they have tried to "clean up" their online profiles.
 The TrustReview account appears to have been purged.
 Their Facebook page is live again, no reviews or negative comments.

+## Update May 2024:

+John Jacob Ehlinger has been [charged](https://www.ksdk.com/article/news/local/man-accused-of-downtown-st-louis-road-rage-attack-now-out-on-bond-facing-charges/63-4d73174d-84e8-4d66-9821-689cdafa6816) with quite a lot.
+Missouri Case Net shows he has an address of 813 BIG BEND WOODS DR BALLWIN, MO 63021

+### Missouri business details show

+Name(s)
+Roofing and Exterior Pros, LLC
+Principal Office Address
+10 Strecker Rd
+Ellisville, MO 63011
+Type
+Limited Liability Company
+Charter No.
+LC1795811
+Domesticity
+Domestic
+Home State
+Registered Agent
+hyde, alexandra a
+813 big bend woods dr
+manchester, MO 63021
+Status
+Active
+Date Formed
+6/17/2021

+So it looks like [John Jacob Ehlinger](https://www.reddit.com/r/StLouis/comments/1ahkjgc/john_jacob_ehlinger_back_at_it_again/) still lives with the lady who is registered as the business owner.
+He also was on probation as of September 12, 2023.
+[Dude even got into a fight with MLB players](https://www.stltoday.com/news/local/crime-courts/man-charged-in-st-louis-road-rage-beating-was-in-2014-brawl-with-cardinals-players/article_f58bb696-848f-11ee-b522-a7610796ffb2.html#:~:text=John%20%E2%80%9CJake%E2%80%9D%20Ehlinger%2C%2035,lawsuit%20but%20no%20criminal%20charges.)

+If you look at recent Google Reviews for the business there's a "Jake" who is responding, claiming that "John" is no longer part of the business.

+So who is who with this business?

+Would you give Roofing & Exterior Pros your money?
+Not if you're smart.